Pumpkin Butter

 • Add all of the ingredients together into a tall-sided pot or large Dutch oven.
 Set the pot over medium low heat and simmer slowly, stirring occasionally.

-• Continue simmering and occasionally stirring, until you the mixture reduces by about half and seems to be able to hold firm lines, about 45 minutes.
+• Continue simmering and occasionally stirring, until the mixture reduces by about half and seems to be able to hold firm lines, about 45 minutes.

 • Remove from the heat and allow time to cool before transfering to a mason jar or other airtight container.